Welcome to today's edition of the Rush 24-7 podcast.

 Looks like he can.

-Eight of our groups says yes, he can.
+Eight of our groups says, yes, he can.

-Chris Matthews then asked David Ignatius, uh, what good does this Iraq war do to reduce the threat of terrorism here?
+Chris Matthews then asked David Ignatius, what good does this Iraq war do to reduce the threat of terrorism here?

 These struggles are different fronts of the same war.

-The notion that, you know, a defeat.
+The notion, you know, a defeat.

-Stop the tape at requeue this.
+Stop the tape and recue this.

 Do you realize what you just heard?